-Additional registration requirements exist for health professionals who gained their qualifications in a country other than Australia or New Zealand.
-The process for gaining registration as a nurse in Australia is overseen by the relevant National Boards of Australia, which is supported by AHPRA.
+Additional registration requirements exist for medical professionals who gained their qualifications in a country other than Australia or New Zealand.
+The process for gaining registration as a health practitioner in Australia is overseen by the relevant National Boards of Australia, which is supported by the Australian Health Practitioner Regulation Agency (Ahpra).

-Prior to expressing interest for a role, you are encouraged to review the registration requirements of the Nursing and Midwifery Board, specifically:
+Prior to expressing interest for a role, you are encouraged to review the registration requirements of the relevant National Board, specifically: